 Transferring PDF documents over the network is wasteful, since their content doesn’t often change — with the exception of document annotations.
-Both server-backend and standalone deployments of PSPDFKit for Web solve this problem for you, albeit in different ways.
+Both Server-Backed and Standalone operational modes of PSPDFKit for Web solve this problem for you, albeit in different ways.

-Files uploaded to PSPDFKit Server are processed on upload, with all their annotations extracted into a database.
-Whenever PSPDFKit for Web requests document annotations, Server returns only the annotations without transferring the original file.
+Files uploaded to Document Engine are processed on upload, with all their annotations extracted into a database.
+Whenever PSPDFKit for Web Server-Backed requests document annotations, Document Engine returns only the annotations without transferring the original file.
 This saves network resources and keeps the file data private on the server.

 Only the annotations that are affected by the change are transferred when creating or updating annotations.